-Each issue presents an aspect of a same topic in the form of a thematic dossier.
-Guest editors usually solicit experts in the field and invite them to submit an article.
-Submission of texts in this section is for invited authors only.
-However, if you are interested in one of the topics to be published, please contact the editorial staff: admin [at] criminologie [dot] ca
+Each issue presents an aspect of the same issue in the form of a thematic dossier.
+Guest writers generally solicit specialists in the field and invite them to submit an article.
+The submission of texts in this section is reserved for invited authors.
+However, if you are interested in one of the topics to be published, please contact the editorial office at admin [at] criminologie [dot] ca

-Each issue reserves a section for non-thematic articles, which includes articles submitted by researchers who wish to report on the results of their recent work.
+Each issue has a section for off-topic articles, which includes articles submitted by researchers who wish to report on the results of their recent work.
 This section is open to everyone and covers a variety of topics.
-All articles submitted in this section are pre-assessed internally before being peer reviewed.
+All articles submitted to this section are pre-reviewed internally before being peer-reviewed.

 Peer review process

 Each anonymized article is submitted to two anonymous reviewers not affiliated with the Université de Montréal.

 All submissions should be sent to the Revue Criminologie from the online article management system hosted on this website.
 Authors who do not have an account on our online article management system can create one by clicking on this link

 - The Revue Criminologie publishes only original and unpublished manuscripts in French on research results relating to delinquency, crime and their control.
 Submitted manuscripts must not already be published online or in another journal.

 - Manuscripts should be submitted in Word format.